 - State the official purpose of the flight.
 Select the appropriate “Purpose” using the drop-down window.
 If a mission is not listed, select “Other – Explain,” and provide details in the “Purpose Details” block.

 - Any country wishing to land aircraft at a U.S. military facility must obtain a Military Landing Authorization Number (MLAN) from the U.S. Air Force (ALAN), U.S. Navy (NALAN), or U.S. Army (AALAN).
 If an annual blanket ALAN or NALAN has been issued by a U.S. military service, enter the issued number in the “Comments” tab of the application.
-If not, it will be added at a later time by the appropriate military service.
+If not, this will be added later by the appropriate military service.

 - Enter the specific type of aircraft.
 It will either be a “State” or “Civil” aircraft.
 A foreign military aircraft MUST have clearance issued by the Department of State (PM/GPI) before it can operate within the United States.
 All foreign government owned non-military aircraft are also considered state aircraft.
 On a case-by-case basis, chartered civil aircraft may be considered for designation as a foreign state aircraft if the foreign embassy submits a formal application to the Department of State, via DCAS, requesting such designation.
 To assist in making such determinations, the Department of State will consider factors such as: